jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Commissioned reports are typically forward-looking, based on a host of assumptions about what *might* happen in the future.
 This isn't how economic researchers study economic effects.
 Academic research is retrospective in nature, examining the experiences of past stadium projects based on demonstrated outcomes.
 These studies consistently find no positive economic effects.
 Though private consulting reports almost always project strong economic outcomes, the positive effects are not observable in retrospective academic reviews.

 The reality is that there is no reliable method for projecting the future economic outcomes of stadium projects---it simply does not exist.
-Any consultant who claims to project positive economic returns so should be asked to provide examples of past analyses of stadium projects that produced reliable forecasts.
+Any consultant who claims to project positive economic returns should be asked to provide examples of past analyses of stadium projects that produced reliable forecasts.
 Until such a tool is developed, policymakers should rely on the results of academic economic studies that consistently demonstrate that sports venues do not generate significant economic benefits.

 **Related research:**
 - *This One Will Be Different*, [Chapter 11](https://doi.org/10.1093/9780197820247.003.0011) by J.C.
 Bradbury